nOkuda/dummy-tess-api/mkdocs-site/docs/endpoints/stopwords.md

 ### Response

-On success, the response data payload will contain a JSON object with the key `"stopwords"` associated with a list of strings.
+On success, the response data payload will contain a JSON object with the key `"stopwords"`, associated with a list of strings.

 On failure, the data payload contains error information in a JSON object with the following keys: